We are often asked for technical support however due to the nature of tube amplifiers we are limited in the help we can give.

-- We have recently added the AK5 amp to our site and whilst its not really a kit but rather a bundle of parts ready to be put together, meaning the is not step by step instruct, There is a layout and schematic for it.
+- We have recently added the AK5 amp to our site and whilst it's not really a kit but rather a bundle of parts ready to be put together, meaning there is not step by step instruct, There is a layout and schematic for it.
 Note: We do not support the build process.
 This amp works if you build it right.

 - I highly recommend checking out the AGGH or EL34world forums, they are a good community of amp builders amongst other things.